Our Ecuador’s Volcanoes journey offers incredible climbing adventures and a rich cultural experience.

 Airline tickets, meals in restaurants, lunch food, personal equipment and clothing, airport taxes, and tips.

 Located 600 miles off the coast of Ecuador are the Galapagos Islands.
-Formed by intense volcanic activity and made famous by Charles Darwin and his scientific research on evolution, these islands host some of the most exotic wildlife in the world including the largest turtles on earth, sea lions, countless bird species, iguanas, dolphins, and much more.
+Formed by intense volcanic activity and made famous by Charles Darwin these islands host some of the most exotic wildlife in the world including the largest turtles on earth, sea lions, countless bird species, iguanas, dolphins, and much more.
 These animals, incredibly, show no fear of humans!
-Each island offers something unique and as we tour each the adaptive qualities of many animals become apparent.
-We visit several islands over a seven-day period.
+Each island offers something unique and as we tour each the adaptive qualities of the animals becomes apparent.
 There are also unspoiled coral reefs that make for memorable snorkeling.
-This is a perfect way to end a mountaineering trip to Ecuador and also makes a great trip for non climbing friends and family to join us at the conclusion of our climbs.
+This is a perfect way to end a mountaineering trip to Ecuador and also makes a great trip for non climbing friends and family to join at the conclusion of our climbs.

-Galapagos Islands: TBA, $1400 plus airfare to and from the islands
+From $3500 plus airfare to and from the islands.